 Then, suddenly, Grace walked up, and I questioned her what she thought, and she said, “Well, by that gate over there is a small marker that says, “the eldest son”.
 I knew that was it.

-Jesus is God’s only son, the first born, eldest son, and He made Himself little to save us all.
+Jesus is God’s only son, the first born, “eldest son”, and He made Himself little to save us all.
 He also is the Gate.
 As we put the communion down, another yellow butterfly flew over it.
 Yellow butterflies represent resurrection life.

 Carefully, I reached down and touched the ground releasing the gemstone and the vial.
 Then, I released the decree of the Lord, thanking God for connecting heaven and earth.
 Let heaven and earth rejoice!
 Joy to the World!!!